Arena da Baixada

-Estádio Joaquim Américo Guimarães, known commonly as Arena da Baixada, is a stadium located in Curitiba, the state capital of Paraná, Brazil.
+Estádio Mario Celso Petraglia (Formerly named Estádio Joaquim Américo Guimarães) locally known as Arena da Baixada, is a stadium located in Curitiba, the state capital of Paraná, Brazil.
 It is the home stadium of Club Athletico Paranaense, and has a capacity of 42,372 people.
-The stadium was the first in Brazil to sell its naming rights; it was known as Kyocera Arena between 2005 and 1 April 2008.
+The stadium was the first in Brazil to sell its naming rights; it was known as Kyocera Arena between 2005 and 1 April 2008 and Ligga Arena between June 2023 and August 2025.
 It was the first retractable roof stadium built in South America.

-With Curitiba selected as one of the host cities of the 2014 FIFA World Cup, the stadium was rebuilt between 2012 and 2014.
+With Curitiba selected as one of the host cities of the 2014 FIFA World Cup, the stadium was rebuilt from 2012 to 2014.
 Its capacity was expanded to 42,372 seats.

 Located in the Água Verde borough near the center of Curitiba, the history of the stadium began in the early twentieth century, when in 1914, Joaquim Américo Guimarães (1879–1917), then president of the International (the forefathers of Club Athletico Paranaense), led the construction of the then Arena da Baixada stadium.
 Athletico came into existence ten years later, inheriting the assets, including the stadium.

 History

 The stadium was built at the previous location of a Brazilian Army powder depot.
 In 1934, the stadium was renamed Estádio Joaquim Américo Guimarães.
 In 1980, the stadium received its first floodlights.
 From 1986 to 1994, the stadium was closed and Athletico Paranaense played their games at Estadio Pinheirão.
 After being reopened in 1994 and operating for some years, the old stadium building was demolished on March 26, 1997, right after a construction project of a new arena was announced.
 In June 1999, the new stadium was built.
 In 2005, the stadium was renamed Kyocera Arena, after the Japanese company Kyocera purchased the naming rights.
 The contract with Kyocera ended in early 2008.
 It was not renewed, and no new partnership was announced.
 As a result, the stadium went back to its old name, Arena da Baixada.

+In February 2024, it was renamed Estádio Mario Celso Petraglia, in honor to its long-lasting president.

 The inaugural match of the old stadium was played on 6 September 1914, when Flamengo beat Internacional 7–1.
 The first goal of the stadium was scored by Flamengo's Arnaldo.

 The inaugural match of the new stadium was played on 24 June 1999, when Athletico Paranaense beat Cerro Porteño of Paraguay 2–1.
 The first goal of the stadium after its reinauguration was scored by Athletico's Lucas Severino.

 The stadium's football attendance record currently stands at 40,263, set on 12 December 2018 when Athletico Paranaense defeated Atletico Junior on penalties for the 2018 Copa Sudamericana Final.

 The attendance record for a non-football event was registered on July 27, 2019, when "Semana de Avivamento" took place (a religious event among evangelical churches).
 On this day, 45,925 people attended the event.